geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 * [Graham Vowles](https://twitter.com/gvowles) of [Bloxstore](https://www.bloxstore.net/) will speak about "_Geography meets Creativity: What happens when an unstoppable force meets an immovable object?_"

+* [Tom Timms](https://twitter.com/TomTheMap) _Probably the largest Geospatial data capture project you have never heard of._

 More speakers will be added here as people volunteer.
 Please let us know if you would like to speak.

 Interesting talks, and geobeers!
 A geo good time is guaranteed.